rahulrai-in/thecloudblog/tcb/content/post/Three Fundamental Components of a Reusable NET Microservices Platform/index.md

 ## Component 3: Tracing

 The third component that you should standardize across microservices is application tracing.
 Distributed tracing allows you to trace the execution of a request across multiple services.
-Request correlation happens via the `traceparent` header as specified in [W3C Trace Context standard](https://www.w3.org/TR/trace-context/).
+Request correlation happens via the `traceparent` header as specified in the [W3C Trace Context standard](https://www.w3.org/TR/trace-context/).
 Following is the format of the W3C compatible `traceparent` header:

 ```plaintext
 traceparent: <version>-<trace-id>-<span-id>-<trace flags>